Cray-HPE/uan-product-stream/docs/portal/developer-portal/operations/UAN_Ansible_Roles.md

 ##### `customer_uan_interfaces`

-`customer_uan_interfaces` is as list of interface names used for constructing `ifcfg-<customer_uan_interfaces.name>` files.
+`customer_uan_interfaces` is a list of interface names used for constructing `ifcfg-<customer_uan_interfaces.name>` files.
 Define ifcfg fields for each interface here.
 Field names are converted to uppercase in the generated `ifcfg-<name>` file(s).